The Ultimate in Self-Defense

 Gene LeBell is the only person who ever legitimately beat a boxer in such a

-match.
+match in 1963.
 Gene, however, was an

 exceptional man, a professional wrestler, an expert martial artist, and it was